 Broad Coverage Across Estate Planning Documents

 One of RUFADAA's strengths is its reach.
-The law does not just apply to documents created after it was enacted.
-It covers fiduciaries acting under wills, powers of attorney, trusts, and conservatorship orders regardless of when those documents were signed or when those proceedings began.
+The law does not just apply to documents created after it was passed.
+It covers fiduciaries acting under wills, powers of attorney, trusts, and conservatorship orders no matter when those documents were signed.

 This chapter applies to all of the following: 1.
 A fiduciary acting under a will or power of attorney executed before, on or after August 6, 2016.
 2. A personal representative acting for a decedent who died before, on or after August 6, 2016.
 3. A conservatorship proceeding commenced before, on or after August 6, 2016.
 4. A trustee acting under a trust created before, on or after August 6, 2016.

-A.R.S. § 14-13103(A)This means that even if your trust was created years ago, a successor trustee can use RUFADAA to request access to your digital accounts from service providers.
-The same applies to a personal representative administering an estate under a will that was signed decades before RUFADAA existed.
+A.R.S. § 14-13103(A)This means that even if your trust was created years ago, a successor trustee can use RUFADAA to request access to your digital accounts.
+The same is true for a personal rep managing an estate under an older will.
+Social media, email, and cloud storage are all covered.

 Geographic and Employer Exceptions

-RUFADAA applies when the account holder (called the "user" in the statute) lives in Arizona or lived in Arizona at the time of death.
-This geographic connection ensures that Arizona residents and their families have a clear legal framework for digital asset management, even if the service provider is located in another state.
+RUFADAA applies when the account holder lives in Arizona or lived here at death.
+This makes sure Arizona residents and their families have a clear legal path for managing digital assets.

 This chapter does not apply to a digital asset of an employer used by an employee in the ordinary course of the employer's business.

-A.R.S. § 14-13103(C)There is one notable exception: employer-owned digital assets used by an employee in the ordinary course of business are excluded.
-A work email account or company-managed software account is controlled by the employer, not by the employee's estate.
-This distinction keeps RUFADAA focused on personal digital assets while respecting the separate legal relationship between employers and employees.
+A.R.S. § 14-13103(C)There is one key exception.
+Work-related digital assets used by an employee in the normal course of business are excluded.
+A work email or company software is controlled by the employer, not by the employee's estate.